Common Questions about COVID-19

 Staying close to home

 Staying close to home helps reduce the chance of spreading COVID-19.
 Self-isolation is mandatory after international travel.
 Learn more about travel within and outside of Canada at Travel and COVID-19.

-Self-isolation means staying home and avoiding situations where you could come in contact with others and is an important measure in stopping the spread of illness.
+Self-isolation means staying home and avoiding contact with others.
+It is an important measure in stopping the spread of illness.

 Anyone who may have been exposed to someone with COVID-19 or has returned from international travel should self-isolate and watch for symptoms of COVID-19 that can appear up to 14 days after exposure to the virus.

 Anyone with COVID-like symptoms should self-isolate after symptoms start.

 To learn more about self-isolation and who should self-isolate and ending, see Self-Isolation and COVID-19.

 Self-monitoring means paying close attention to how you feel.
 Record your temperature and watch for any COVID-like symptoms.
 You may also need to help children or close contacts who are older or chronically ill and are self-monitoring.
 To find out what symptoms to look for, see: